meza/Stonecraft/docs/docs/07-stonecutter-compatibility.md

 :::warning Older Stonecraft lines are frozen
-Legacy releases (`< 1.8.0` today) only receive critical security fixes.
+Legacy releases only receive critical security fixes.
 New Stonecutter functionality is added exclusively to newer Stonecraft branches, so upgrade when you want modern tasks and DSL helpers.
 :::

 We actively track Stonecutter development so Stonecraft users can adopt the latest tooling with minimal effort.
 When Stonecutter moves forward, expect a corresponding Stonecraft release to keep this compatibility matrix authoritative.